mpasternak/django-denorm-iplweb/docs/tutorial.rst

 ===========

 Now that the models contain all information needed for the denormalization to work, we need to do some final steps to make the database use it.
-As django-denorm uses triggers, those have to be created in the database with::
+As django-denorm-iplweb uses triggers, those have to be created in the database with::

     ./manage.py denorm_init